Friday, July 29, 2011

 The Team on Fremont Island

-• Photographer Charles Uibel, proprietor of My Great Salt Lake, who is hosting our Summer of Salt blog on his site.
-His beautiful pictures and technical expertise are proving invaluable on this journey.
+• Photographer Charles Uibel, proprietor of My Great Salt Lake, His beautiful pictures and technical expertise are proving invaluable on this journey.

 • And our dear friends Cindy Lund and Sarah Middleton who have offered to drive when they can, pack lunches and always be honest about our writing.